 Temperature ratings and warmth

-It’s important to understand sleeping bag temperature ratings so you select the appropriate product for your body and sleep style.
-This is especially true in colder weather when hypothermia is a concern — frankly, it’s just better to play it safe with regards to warmth.
+It’s important to understand sleeping bag temperature ratings so you can select the appropriate product for your body and sleep style.
+This is especially true in colder weather when hypothermia can be a concern.
+Quite frankly, it’s better to play it safe with regards to warmth and err on the side of caution.
 If conditions are toastier than expected, you can always unzip your sleeping bag and drape it over you like a blanket.
 Backpacking sleeping bags are usually three-season bags, rated between 10 and 32 degrees Fahrenheit.

 The EN rating is the most dependable and standardized international system used by most companies — but not all.
 Those who use them assign two EN ratings to each bag to help you better understand its seasonal capacity based on your personal preferences.
-It’s better to err on the conservative side concerning temperature ratings.
+It’s better to err on the conservative side when it comes to temperature ratings.
 It’s also important to understand that EN ratings assume you’ll be sleeping on a pad, wearing a beanie on your head, and dressing in long underwear.

 The only exception to this rule is when you bring fit into the equation.
-A loose-fitting bag introduces the opportunity for increased dead air space and as a result, cold spots — no matter what the loft may be.
-Backpacking bags are generally more fitted for weight-saving purposes but it’s important to pay attention to the bag’s measurements and buy a correctly fitting bag for your body type.
+A loose-fitting bag introduces the opportunity for increased dead air space and, as a result, cold spots — no matter what the loft may be.
+Backpacking bags are generally more fitted for weight-saving purposes but it’s important to pay attention to the bag’s measurements and buy a bag that properly fits your body type.
 Sleeping bags are usually available in Regular and Long lengths, with the Long style designed for taller people.

 Synthetic vs. Down

 Down edges synthetic regarding warmth to weight ratio and compressibility and is also exceptionally long-lasting.
 If you want a sleeping bag which retains its loft for 10 to 15 years, invest your money in quality down.
-Another important thing to note is it’s completely useless from a warmth standpoint when wet.
-This is why many companies treat their down with a water-resistant application — resulting in “hydrophobic” down which, in addition to a waterproof face fabric, helps down maintain its warmth in wet conditions.
+Another important thing to note is that down is completely useless from a warmth standpoint when wet.
+This is why many companies treat their down with a water-resistant application, resulting in “hydrophobic” down which, in addition to a waterproof face fabric, helps down maintain its warmth in wet conditions.